MLK Day Events in New Jersey – Make it a Day On, Not a Day Off

 Explore the Dream through Art at Express Yourself Studios (Maplewood, NJ)

-Children ages 4-12 are invited to the annual Celebrate Dr. King: Explore the Dream through Art workshop on Monday, January 21.
+Children ages 4-12 are invited to the annual Celebrate Dr. King: Explore the Dream through Art workshop on Monday, January 20.
 From 11:00 a.m. to 2:00 p.m., attendees will learn about Dr. King and the civil rights movement by exploring peace, equality and friendship in art.
-The workshop is $15 per child, all materials are included.
-All participants are asked to bring a canned or boxed food item to be donated to the Wallace Chapel Food Pantry Summit, NJ).
-Please call (973) 763-5256 to enroll in this workshop.
+The workshop is $20 per child, all materials are included.

 Fanwood and Scotch Plains host Day On, Not a Day Off (various locations)

-Martin Luther King Day of Service 2013 at Rutgers (Camden, NJ)
+Martin Luther King Day of Service 2013 at Rutgers University (Camden, NJ)

 If you are looking for additional family volunteer opportunities, check out our Holiday Volunteering post!